 - Working for a Lender or Banking Institution – those who have burned-out of the paralegal profession can often find quality transition careers for paralegals in the world of banking or finance.
 A paralegal’s training is quite valuable in the areas of contracts, real estate, and investments for banks across the board.

 - Working in the Field of Technology – paralegals are also likely to be very computer literate based on their extensive training prior to becoming certified or licensed.
-As such, many professionals facing paralegal burnout find rewarding careers in the field of technology where they can put their computer skills to practical use as a database administrator, a computer center manager, or a digital forensic specialist.
+As such, many professionals facing paralegal burnout find rewarding careers in the field of technology where they can put their computer skills to practical use as a database administrators, computer center managers, or digital forensic specialists.

 Nontraditional Paralegal Jobs